Meredith E. Newman

 Mercury concentrations in soil/sediment, water, and fish tissue were determined before, during, and after the construction of Richard B. Russell Reservoir, a lake on the Savannah River, in order to test the hypothesis that natural background levels of mercury in soil can be mobilized through microbial methylation into the waters of newly impounded reservoirs leading to elevated mercury concentrations in edible fish.
 Measured increases in the mercury concentration of fish tissue and changes in mercury speciation from primarily inorganic to primarily organic forms supported this hypothesis.

-Mars Hill College, 2008 - present, Professor of Chemistry, and Coordinator of the Chemistry Program.
+Mars Hill University, 2008 - present, Professor of Chemistry, and Coordinator of the Chemistry Program.
 The responsibilities of this position include (1) teaching courses such as general, analytical, inorganic and environmental chemistry, (2) guiding undergraduate student research, (3) encouraging students to enter the field of chemistry and providing them guidance concerning career options, preparation and pursuit, and (4) administrative duties such as completing annual reports and shepherding curriculum development and assessment.

 Jefferson Classical Academy, 2007 - 2008, Instructor.
 The responsibilities of